BhaskerSriHarsha/KNN-from-scratch/README.md

 # KNN-from-scratch
 Implementing K-Nearest Neighbors from scratch in Python

 This is just for practice.
+Aim of the project is to build a production grade implementation of KNN classifier.

 **knn.py** contains the code for KNN classifier. **test rig.py** file contains a test case to run the KNN classifier code on MNIST Digits and MNIST Fashion datasets.
 The classifier is functional and is in ready to use state.
 3 functions, namely predict_sample, predict and evaluate have been implemented into the classifier.